CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

     * Using Google Web scrapper -
         * This web scrapper automatically fetches multiple news articles based on the keyword entered in the *Keyword* box.
         * Admin can specify the number of news articles to fetch by typing in the number in the *Number of articles* box.
 Also the category should be selected from the dropdown.
         * **NOTE** : This web scrapper uses Google News for fetching news articles related to passed keyword.
-This is a strong web scrapper as it fetches multiple news articles at once.
+This is a strong web scrapper as it fetches multiple news articles at once along with any search keyword.
 3. Add admin page - This page can be used to add other news admins to the site.
 4. View admin page - This page can be used to update and view all the admins on the site. **NOTE**: Only the ROOT admin can change information of all the admins, NON ROOT admins can only change their own information.
 5. Add post page - This page is used to add news articles manually.